tytydraco/yessleep/out/Ive_been_stuck_in_my_bedroom_for_the_last_three_days.md

 And every time, without failure, he was correct, because after a couple days or weeks, sometimes entire months, the missing item would be found in an incredibly obvious location.
 Me and my family figured this was a normal occurrence, easily explained by healthy faults in our memories and so on, so we got used to it and lived normal lives.

-On that faithful day, my brother could not find his earbuds, so I said the words that our father had imprinted in our brains:
+On that fateful day, my brother could not find his earbuds, so I said the words that our father had imprinted in our brains:

 “forget it and it will find its way back to you”